seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 *Exit Provost*

-Now will I write letters to Angelo,–
+Now will I write letters to Angelo,--
 The provost, he shall bear them, whose contents
 Shall witness to him I am near at home,
 And that, by great injunctions, I am bound
-To enter publicly: him I’ll desire
+To enter publicly: him I'll desire
 To meet me at the consecrated fount
 A league below the city; and from thence,
 By cold gradation and well-balanced form,